marabuuu/STAMP/getting-started.md

 preprocessing:
   output_dir: "/absolute/path/to/stamp-test-experiment"
   wsi_dir: "/absolute/path/to/wsi_dir"
+  channel_order: ["list", "of", "markers"]  # e.g. ["CD3", "CD8", "CD20", "DAPI"]
+  dapi_index: 0 # If multiple DAPI takes are available choose the take to support black tiles filtering
+  exclude_bgsub: true # exclude all files that are already background-subtracted

-  # Other possible values are "mahmood-uni" and "mahmood-conch"
+  # Other possible values are "mahmood-conch"
-  extractor: "ctranspath"
+  extractor: "mahmood-uni2"

   # Having a cache dir will speed up extracting features multiple times,
   # e.g. with different feature extractors.